QQuick/Opy/README.rst

 - Some keyword arguments may have issues??? (further details tbd...)

 * "Skip Public" (beta feature) has some weaknesses.
- 	This can encounter "name collisions", and end up leaving some identifiers in clear text that you wanted to be obfuscated.
+	As with other features, this can encounter "name collisions".
+In this case, it can end up leaving some identifiers in clear text that you wanted to be obfuscated.
 Such should NOT cause operational errors at least.

 * "Masking" (beta feature) fails under a few conditions.
 	A) It is not yet respectful of scoping details.
+	B) It is not yet able to parse imports statements which are not on their own lines (e.g. one-line conditional imports, semicolon delimited multi-statement import lines... ).
- 	B) It can cause name collisions, as it is not yet "context aware".
+ 	C) It can cause name collisions, as it is not yet "context aware".
- 	C) There is a problem in the handling of masking module members with names that are otherwise set to be preserved in clear text.
+ 	D) There is a problem in the handling of masking module members with names that are otherwise set to be preserved in clear text.
+See examples.
-    The solution to such problems is to assign YOUR OWN ALIASES for those use cases which the utility is not yet able to resolve.
-See the "bugs" directory for examples of known problems (which will hopefully be resolved!).
+    The solution to all such problems is to assign YOUR OWN ALIASES for those use cases which the utility is not yet able to resolve.
+See the "bugs" directory for examples of known problems (which will all hopefully be resolved!).

 	Masking name collision example 1: